KaS1325/Detection-of-Mutations-in-BRCA1-gene-through-sequence-alignment-approaches/results.md

 - Some *differences (mutations)* were also found, which could be due to species-specific changes.

 ###  Attached Files:
-- alignment.fasta – contains aligned sequences
+- Mus musculus BRCA1 mRNA(aligned).fasta – contains aligned sequences in fasta format
 - alignment_screenshot.jpg – image of BLAST alignment from NCBI